nothing2obvi/pixelfin/README.md

 This project is **functional, not perfect or polished**.

 If you try it out:
-- If it won't start, make sure `history.json` exists as an **empty file**, not a folder.
-Then rebuild the container (not just restart it).
 - Depending on the size of the library, it can take some time to generate an HTML or ZIP file.
 - If it doesn't work on http://localhost:1280 try `http://<local-ip>:1280`

 This tool works for me, and I actively use it to manage artwork in my own Jellyfin setup.
 If you’re more experienced, you’ll almost certainly see ways to improve it.
-Contributions, fixes, and feedback are all very welcome, but I honestly wouldn't know how to act upon them without help.
-I'm just being real with you.
+Contributions, fixes, and feedback are all very welcome.
 I’d love to collaborate with anyone who finds this interesting.

 ## ✨ Features